Southern Park Mall: Late 20th century

-Dillard's acquired Joseph Horne Company with Horne's closing in July 1992 and Dillard's opening the following month.
-Dillard's bought their store and adjoining land in October 1993.
+In 1996, the Software Etc. location inside the mall was listed in SEC filings as a store to keep open.
 In 1997, the mall went under an extensive renovation, shortly after the DeBartolo Corporation merged with Simon Property Group.
-Simon spent $19 million making improvements to the interiors, adding a food court and a Cinemark Tinseltown USA 7 movie theater at the southeastern edge of the mall's property.
+Simon spent $19.3 million making improvements to the interiors, adding a food court and a Cinemark Tinseltown USA 7 movie theater at the southeastern edge of the mall's property.
 It opened in 1997 and has 7 screens.
-Jillian's, a bowling alley, arcade, and bar, was a tenant from 1999 to 2011.
-Jillian's, along with Lady Footlocker, Kids Footlocker, and Men's Footlocker replaced Woolworth at this time.
+Through the 1997 renovation, 13 new skylights were implemented in the concourses to allow the light to stream in onto shoppers.
+In the same year, Woolworth closed.
+Jillian's, along with Lady Footlocker, Kids Footlocker, Men's Footlocker, and The Afterthoughts replaced Woolworth by 1999.
+Among the amenities guests could find inside of Jillian's, were bowling, video arcade, billiard lounge, and business conference room.
+Jillian's officially opened June 12, 1999.